 Stroke Telehealth Services Give Hospitals Quick Remote Access to Neurological Specialists for Faster Diagnosis and Comprehensive Treatment of Stroke Victims

-ATLANTA—September 14, 2015—Eagle Telemedicine, an independent, physician-led company that develops and manages inpatient telemedicine practices for hospitals, has seen tremendous growth in a model for telemedicine that is helping improve the performance of hospital staff engaged in the care of patients who suffer from stroke and stroke-related conditions and diseases.
+ATLANTA—September 14, 2015—Eagle Telemedicine, an independent, physician-led company that develops and manages inpatient telemedicine practices for hospitals, has seen tremendous growth in stroke telehealth services which is helping improve the performance of hospital staff engaged in the care of patients who suffer from stroke and stroke-related conditions and diseases.

 New breakthroughs in care through faster access

 According to Dr. McCormick, Eagle’s TeleStroke programs help hospitals: